61Ss/Music-Resource-Management-System/README.md

 2. Import any provided SQL initialization script (if your backend folder includes one)
 3. Update backend configuration to point to your local DB
 4. Start backend and verify DB connectivity

-> If you tell me your DB name + the SQL filename (if any), I can write an exact “Database Setup” section with copy-paste commands.

 ---